Moving Pictures (Rush album): Background and recording

-The band retreated to Stony Lake, Ontario to write and arrange new material.
-The sessions were productive; "The Camera Eye" was the first song to be worked on which was quickly followed by "Tom Sawyer", "Red Barchetta", the instrumental "YYZ", and "Limelight".
+The band retreated to Stony Lake, Ontario to write and develop new material.
+The sessions were productive.
+"The Camera Eye" was the first song to be worked on, followed by "Tom Sawyer", "Red Barchetta", the instrumental "YYZ", and "Limelight".
 Lee noticed a change in Peart's lyrics during this time, which had started with Permanent Waves, towards more concise and direct words.
-Following these sessions, Rush returned to Phase One Studios with their longtime co-producer Terry Brown and prepared demos of these songs.
-The tracks were refined even further during subsequent rehearsals for a series of warm-up shows across the US in September and October 1980, during which "Tom Sawyer" and "Limelight" were performed live for the first time.
+Following these sessions, Rush returned to Phase One Studios in late August 1980 with their longtime co-producer Terry Brown and prepared demos of these songs.
+The tracks were refined further during subsequent rehearsals for a series of warm-up shows across the US in September and October 1980, during which "Tom Sawyer" and "Limelight" were performed live for the first time.

 Moving Pictures was recorded at Le Studio in Morin-Heights, Quebec in October and November 1980.
-The studio was fitted out with a digital 48-track machine, which was unfamiliar to the band and necessitated them spending time familiarising with the equipment.
-The album was Brown's first digitally-produced album.
-Rush wanted to preserve the quality of their recordings as much as possible by transferring finished sections onto a fresh piece of tape and placing the original copy in storage, thereby reducing potential damage to the tape from frequent playback.
+Rush and Brown worked with 48-track recording for the first time.
+They'd record the basic tracks - drums and bass - to one 24-track tape reel, and transfer a stereo mix of these to a second 24-track reel for overdubs.
+This allowed them to preserve the quality of their recordings as much as possible as they were able to place the original backing track reel in storage until the mixing stage, thereby reducing potential damage to the tape from frequent playback.
 They experimented with a pressure zone microphone, a type of boundary microphone that picks up direct sound and no reverberated signals, that was taped onto Peart's chest as he played the drums.
-The audio captured from it was used to pick up the ambience in the studio room and inserted into the final mix.
+The audio captured from it was used to pick up the ambience in the studio room and was inserted into the final mix.
 Peart is seen wearing the microphone in the music video for "Vital Signs".
-The album was finished three days behind schedule due to delays caused by equipment failure.
+The album was mixed down onto a Sony digital mastering machine, being an early example of digital recording.
+However, the completion of the album was delayed by two weeks due to technical issues in the studio, including with the Sony unit, but, as Brown elaborated, "it’s to be expected when you’re pushing the latest gear to its limits".